kaushik2901/async-endpoints/README.md

 ## Best Practices

-1. **Use Appropriate Storage**: For production applications, use Redis or Entity Framework Core storage instead of the in-memory store
+1. **Use Appropriate Storage**: For production applications, use Redis storage instead of the in-memory store
 2. **Handle Errors Gracefully**: Implement proper error handling in your handlers
 3. **Validate Requests**: Use middleware to validate requests before queuing
 4. **Set Appropriate Timeouts**: Configure job timeouts based on your expected processing times
 5. **Monitor and Log**: Use structured logging to track job processing

+## Project Structure

+The library is organized into two main projects:

+- **AsyncEndpoints**: Core functionality including job management, background workers, and in-memory storage
+- **AsyncEndpoints.Redis**: Redis-based job storage implementation for distributed environments

 ## Architecture